RomainDereu/Romagnetics-Midynamite/README.md

   Ideal for controlling two synths with one keyboard.

 > The split point and both output channels are fully configurable.
+> The switch between MIDI Change and MIDI Split is made by pressing the select button when selecting a MIDI Change or MIDI Split item
+> The OUTs are fully configurable between OUT 1, OUT 2, OUT 1 & 2 & Split.
 ---

 #### 🎛 Velocity Mode